Nancy Reagan: Marriage and family

+The Reagans' relationships with their children grew strained as they dedicated more of their time to politics.
+They also did not know how to handle their children's sympathy toward the counterculture of the 1960s.

 Observers described Nancy and Ronald's relationship as intimate.
 As president and first lady, the Reagans were reported to display their affection frequently, with one press secretary noting, "They never took each other for granted.
 They never stopped courting."
 Ronald often called Nancy "Mommy"; she called him "Ronnie".
 While the president was recuperating in the hospital after the 1981 assassination attempt, Nancy wrote in her diary, "Nothing can happen to my Ronnie.
 My life would be over."
 In a letter to Nancy, Ronald wrote, "whatever I treasure and enjoy ... all would be without meaning if I didn't have you."
 In 1998, a few years after her husband had been given a diagnosis of Alzheimer's disease, Nancy told Vanity Fair, "Our relationship is very special.
 We were very much in love and still are.
 When I say my life began with Ronnie, well, it's true.
 It did.
 I can't imagine life without him."
 Nancy was known for the focused and attentive look, termed "the Gaze", that she fastened upon her husband during his speeches and appearances.

 President Reagan's death in June 2004 ended what Charlton Heston called "the greatest love affair in the history of the American Presidency".